Piper Meridian In Airplane Training

 Rather than rehash the same old information, we teach the skills necessary to learn good judgment and make safe decisions.
 We do this by incorporating scenario based training and installing a safety system to back up your decision-making process.
 We take into account your experience level and type of flying to create real-life scenarios as a means of exposing you to realistic operations and critical decision-making opportunities.
 These scenarios include “what if” discussions to challenge your decision-making process.
 Since the “what if” discussion pertains to the scenario, there is a powerful connection between your decisions and the successful outcome of the flight.
 Research has shown these types of discussions help build good judgment skills.
 Of course, aircraft system training is included to help you recognize the limitations and capabilities of your airplane.

 Additionally, we use our scenario based method to instruct you on the intricacies of the Piper Meridian’s avionics.
 What makes the Meridian aircraft unique is superior avionics, which in turn offers enhanced capabilities.
 Glass cockpits and avionics require increased technical knowledge and the ability to interface seamlessly with the automation.
 This is the greatest benefit to training in your airplane as opposed to training in a simulator.
-Of course, we also have a WAAS equipped, full motion simulator for those pilots preferring simulator training.
+Of course, we realize the benefit of using simulators which is why we also have a WAAS equipped, full motion simulator for those pilots preferring/needing simulator based training.

 Douglas Carmody is a former airline Captain with over 30,000 flight hours.
 He has over 32 years of instructional experience in turbine aircraft.
 Along with being a contract instructor, he’s also a corporate pilot, a charter pilot, a licensed A & P Mechanic, and author of 15 aviation books and numerous magazine articles.